Explore the latest updates from ATAIX and the blockchain industry

 The Noah Project, started in 2016, is a cryptocurrency platform focused primarily on enhancing the Japan-Philippines trade and market.

-Noah aims to provide real value to millions of migrants by enabling a blockchain powered cost efficient remittance system for delivering financial support to their families.
+Noah want to provide real value to millions of people by enabling a blockchain powered cost efficient remittance system for delivering financial support to their families.
 Thanks to the decentralized nature, the technology facilitates rapid and guaranteed cross-border transfers.

 Join ATAIX now to begin trading with Noah or any of the other coins we have listed on our site.
 Follow our updates closely to be among the first to know when we list more coins in the future or to be notified of any other important changes we make.